- Management of offenders

 Offenders are still required to attend offence-specific AOD and other programs as directed where it is a condition of their order.

-Recognising that release from prison into the community during the COVID-19 pandemic can create practical challenges and heightened stress for offenders, additional exit support measures are being put in place.
-This includes facilitating appropriate and safe transportation options for offenders exiting custody, and emergency accommodation options for prisoners that do not have appropriate housing or to facilitate those who are required to self-isolate.
+Recognising that release from prison into the community during the COVID-19 pandemic can create practical challenges and heightened stress for offenders, additional exit support measures are in place.
+This includes facilitating appropriate and safe transportation options for offenders exiting custody, and emergency accommodation options for prisoners who do not have appropriate housing or to facilitate those who are required to self-isolate.

 Family violence service providers are still in regular contact with perpetrators who are engaged in their services and are maintaining family safety contact services with their victims.

-Information and resources about the changes to Corrections Victoria programs are being disseminated to impacted service providers.
+Information and resources about the changes to Corrections and Justice Services programs are being disseminated to impacted service providers.

 Any queries about the changes to Corrections Victoria offence specific programs should be directed to FIS.SupportServices@justice.vic.gov.au .